Ayurveda for Immunity: Strengthen Your Natural Defences

 Building Immunity: A Long-Term Practice

-Ayurvedic immunity is not built overnight with a supplement.
-It is cultivated through:
+Ayurvedic immunity isn't built overnight with a supplement.
+It's cultivated through:

 - Consistent daily routines that support your body type